by Diane Linsley

 The Soul's View of the Ego

-After my kundalini vision, I realized that the soul needs the ego/personality in order to progress.
+The soul needs the ego/personality in order to progress.
 This is contrary to the common teaching that ego is bad and should be gotten rid of.

 The higher self is the soul's highest potential - what the soul is working towards.
 An encounter with your higher self is a life-changing experience that helps you understand what you are capable of.

 As the soul struggles with the ego, it learns and develops.
 Our job is to help the ego mature.
 It's like a parent helping a child to mature.
-The spiritual qualities of the higher self are what we are reaching for.
+The qualities of the higher self are what we are reaching for.

 "Soul development should take precedence over all things." ~Edgar Cayce